netcan/asyncio/README.md

 >
 > **A**: you are right, I find a bug at release mode when a handle is destroyed and inserted into the cancelled set, and then another coroutine is created, it has the same address as the destroyed coroutine handle!!!
 The loop will remove the new ready coroutine had created.

+### The coroutine performance and comparisons with other methods
 > **Q**: First off, great work!
 Do you have any suggestions for understanding when to use coroutines and when to not use them?
 They're too new to see what kind of performance they bring to the table, and I don't see much in terms of comparisons with other methods yet.
 >
 > **A**: good question.  for my point, the coroutine is just a syntax-sugar for callback, in other words, any scenario that requires callback interfaces can be replaced by the coroutine, a typical asynchronous programming pattern involves a lot of callbacks, so use coroutine the code is very readable than callback style.